crashoverride777/swifty-receipt-validator/README.md

 func paymentQueue(queue: SKPaymentQueue, updatedTransactions transactions: [SKPaymentTransaction]) { ....
 ```

 where you should have these to enums to handle app purchases and restores.
-The code there should look more or less like this
+The code should look more or less like this

 ```swift
 for transaction in transactions {